TomAnthony/itermocil/README.md

 - double-main-vertical - 2 left full height columns, and a third multi-row column
 - double-main-horizontal - 2 rows, where bottom row is 2 full width columns, and top row is multi-column

+## teamocil

+iTermocil was originally inspired by and is compatible with [teamocil](https://github.com/remiprev/teamocil), allowing anyone with teamocil files to execute those files natively in iTerm2, without needing tmux or any other dependency.
+However, iTermocil also has support for additional directives which will cause teamocil to fail, if used.

 ## Notes

 Teamocil allows supplying a name for a tmux session which has no purpose in iTerm, and so that option is ignored.